gbasler/squid/README.md

 and facilities to traverse programs recursively while applying transformations.

 As a quick reference available to all Squid users, we provide a [cheat sheet](doc/reference/Quasiquotes.md) that summarizes the features of each system.
+Also see the [quasiquotes tutorial](/doc/tuto/Quasiquotes.md).